-At Reynolds Community College, the goal of the Placement Testing program is to enroll students in courses that maximize their opportunity for success.
-Before registering, all students entering as curricular students must take placement tests in English and mathematics as well as the SmarterMeasure assessment.
-Testing times ancan be found on the Testing Center website at reynolds.edu/student\services/testing\center/default.aspx or by contacting any campus Testing Center (Downtown Campus, (804) 523-5470; Parham Road Campus, (804) 523-5411; Goochland Campus, (804) 523-5421).
+At Reynolds, the goal of the Placement Testing program is to enroll students in courses that maximize their opportunity for success.
+Placement tests determine what, if any, developmental courses students need to take.
+Developmental courses prepare students for college-level math and English.
+Before registering, all students entering as curricular students must take placement tests in English and mathematics.
+Testing times and resources for test preparation can be found on the Testing Center website at reynolds.edu/student_services/testing_center or by contacting any campus Testing Center (Downtown Campus, (804) 523-5470; Parham Road Campus, (804) 523-5411; Goochland Campus, (804) 523-5421).

-Test scores are valid for two (2) years after the date of the test.
-In general, students may not take a placement test in the same subject matter more than one (1) time in a four-month (4-month) period.
-Students who take the math placement test and who do not enroll in developmental math are allowed to take one (1) retest within twelve (12) months.
+Test scores are valid for five years after the date of the test.
+In general, students may not take a placement test in the same subject matter more than one time in a four-month period.
+Students who take the math placement test and who do not enroll in developmental math are allowed to take one retest within 12 months.
 Students who attempt developmental mathematics will be ineligible for a retest.
 Exceptions to this retest policy may be made on a case-by-case basis.